catchup-forks/laravel-ship-captain/README.md

 ## Run certain services
 The build command mentioned earlier makes sure you get the whole suite.
 In case you need just PHP & MySQL and Redis, you can easily run:
 ```bash
 $ docker-compose build base php-fpm mysql redis
 ```

-and then run the containers:
+You then can run the containers:
 ```bash
 $ docker-compose up -d base php-fpm mysql redis
 ```